mallapurbharat/unter/README.md

 ### Questions
 * Should agent.txt and priv.key remain in .gitignore?
 Does someone cloning this repo need to add/generate their own?
-How?
+How? **Yes, put in .gitignore; unclear on the rest.**